miholmestech/soc-detection-lab/README.md

 - Create concrete detection use cases (RDP, SSH, PowerShell, etc.)
 - Practice structuring investigations like a junior SOC analyst

+---

+## Lab Architecture Overview

+This lab simulates a small monitored enterprise environment with a separate attacker system to generate realistic detection scenarios and investigation workflows.

+### Monitored Stack
+- Windows 10 endpoint with **Sysmon** and **Wazuh agent**
+- Ubuntu Wazuh server (**SIEM and log analysis**)
+- Network detection layer *(planned)*: **Suricata IDS**

+### Adversary System
+- Kali Linux VM used as an **external attacker host**
+- Intentionally **not enrolled** in Wazuh or endpoint monitoring
+- Used to simulate:
+  - network scans
+  - brute force attempts
+  - suspicious traffic
+  - other adversary behaviors

+This separation mirrors real-world SOC conditions, where malicious activity originates outside the monitored environment and must be detected through network and endpoint telemetry rather than direct visibility into the attacker system.

+---

 ## What You’ll Find Here

 - **Environment setup:** How I deployed Wazuh, added agents, and verified telemetry